verbumware/vu-meter/README.md

 A volume unit (VU) meter device, displaying the audio signal level.

-Implemented in SVG nad JavaScript
+Implemented in SVG and JavaScript.